QUIC Throughput and Fairness over Dual Connectivity: Methodology

 \subsection{Performance testing}

 To understand how DC affects QUIC, a series of tests are performed that captures the impact of different DC parameters and network conditions.
-In our experiments, we vary one parameter at a time, starting with a default configuration in which each link operates at 20Mbps and has a normally distributed per-packet delay with a mean of 10ms and a standard deviation of 10\%.{configuration, while keeping the others constant (as per the default configuration).} In the throughput tests, the client downloads a 100MB file, and in the fairness tests each client downloads a 1GB file and we measure the clients' performance for the first three minutes of the download.
-For each test configuration, we run ten tests and calculate both average and standard deviation values for the metrics of interest.
+In our experiments, we vary one parameter at a time, starting with a default configuration, while keeping the others constant (as per the default configuration).
+In the throughput tests, the client downloads a 100MB file, and in the fairness tests each client downloads a 1GB file and we measure the clients' performance for the first three minutes of the download.
+For each test configuration, we run ten tests and calculate both average and standard deviation values for the metrics of interest \revone{}{(i.e., throughput and JFI)}. \revthree{}{When discussing JFI, we also stress that there is no global JFI threshold that can be considered as a threshold for what is ``fair” and ``not fair".
+Rather than suggesting any threshold, we instead focus on relative comparisons as a parameter changes or between the JFI of two alternative configurations operating under otherwise similar conditions.}

-{{\bf DC parameters and default configurations:}} {The primary DC parameters we varied were the DC batch size and DC batch split.} These attributes{parameters} determine how many packets are sent over each interface before the server proxy switches to the other interface.
+{\bf DC parameters and default configurations:} The primary DC parameters we varied were the DC batch size and DC batch split.
+These parameters determine how many packets are sent over each interface before the server proxy switches to the other interface.
 For example, with a DC batch size of 100 and a DC ratio of 9:1 (90\% eno1 and 10\% eno2), the proxy would send 90 packets over eno1, before switching over to send 10 packets over eno2.
-The{In our default experiments, the} default DC batch size and DC ratio was configured to 100 and 1:1, respectively.
+In our default experiments, the default DC batch size and DC ratio was configured to 100 and 1:1, respectively.

-{{\bf Network emulation parameters and default configurations:}} {To capture different network conditions, we primarily varied the bandwidths, delays, and loss rates of the links.} For the delay and bandwidth,{For both the bandwidths and delays,} we present experiments {both} where we vary the average values and {where we vary} the ratio between the two links.
+{\bf Network emulation parameters and default configurations:} To capture different network conditions, we primarily varied the bandwidths, delays, and loss rates of the links.
+For both the bandwidths and delays, we present experiments both where we vary the average values and where we vary the ratio between the two links.
 In the case we vary one of the ratios, we keep the average value of that metric constant.
-For example, a bandwidth ratio of 3:1 corresponds to 30Mbps and 10Mbps for the downlink interfaces eno1 and eno2, respectively. {In our default experiments, each link operates at 20 Mbps and has normally distributed per-packet delays with a mean of 10 ms and a standard deviation of 10\%.}
+For example, a bandwidth ratio of 3:1 corresponds to 30~Mbps and 10~Mbps for the downlink interfaces eno1 and eno2, respectively.
+In our default experiments, each link operates at 20~Mbps and has normally distributed per-packet delays with a mean of 10~ms and a \revtwo{standard deviation}{coefficient of variation} of 10\%.